 If you have enough room, then a cat tree furniture unit in more than one room would be great.
 You will find that the cat will play all over one, then run to the other and do the same.

-Rub some catnip onto the surfaces of the cat tree.
+Rub some organic catnip onto the surfaces of the cat tree.
 Most cats love catnip, and find extreme ecstasy in rubbing all over it.
 However catnip does not affect all cats and yours may simply ignore it.
 But it is worth a try.
+An anxiety cat may just warm to catnip – and make you smile too!

 Some people try placing mirrors around the house at cat height.
 This may work and is often hilarious in the first couple of minutes.
 But honestly, cats are not stupid and they will very quickly realize it is simply their own reflection and then just ignore mirrored reflections in a short period of time.